1. Profitable pure-play paperboard company

 5. Self-sufficiency in pulp

 Metsä Board has self-sufficiency in pulp, which ensures both quality and availability in production.
 Both chemical and mechanical pulps are used in the production of our paperboards.
 In addition to the company’s own pulp production, Metsä Board owns 24.9 per cent of its sister company, Metsä Fibre.
-Metsä Board’s total pulp balance is roughly 400,000 tonnes a year long.
+Metsä Board’s total pulp balance is over 500,000 tonnes a year long.
 Excess volumes are sold to the market.

-Metsä Board invested EUR 24.9 million in equity in Metsä Fibre’s new bioproduct mill, which will start operating in August 2017.
+Metsä Board invested EUR 24.9 million in equity in Metsä Fibre’s new bioproduct mill, which started-up in August 2017.
 With this investment, Metsä Board’s pulp balance will grow by 200,000 tonnes a year.